Self-CriTeach: LLM Self-Teaching and Self-Critiquing for Improving Robotic Planning via Automated Domain Generation: Related Work

 \section{Related Work}

 \paragraph{Learning to plan} LLMs have emerged as powerful tools for robotic task planning~\citep{pmlr-v205-huang23c, pmlr-v162-huang22a, Wang2024-fg, chen-etal-2024-prompt, li2023interactive, Zhao2023-wn}.
-Early efforts treated LLMs as direct planners, but models struggle with long-horizon dependencies~\citep{Wang2024-fg, Sermanet2023-wt, Driess2023-nj, Ahn2022-vr, Chen2023AutoTAMPAT, Wang2024-fg}.
-Subsequent work has used LLMs to guide symbolic search, improving exploration efficiency while maintaining completeness~\citep{Zhao2023-wn, Yang2024-xo, Meng2024-ij, Hu2023-rb, Silver2024-ew}, yet they rely on manually engineered planning domain or search trees, limiting scalability.
-A complementary direction investigates automatic planning domain generation in Planning Domain Definition Language (PDDL)~\citep{McDermott1998PDDLthePD} , where symbolic representations of the world are learned from data or inferred by LLMs through interactions.
-Some approaches refine partial domains~\citep{Diehl2021AutomatedGO, pmlr-v229-kumar23a, Silver2023-mi, Liang2024-hf, Athalye2024-lo, Byrnes2024-yp, wong2023learning, pmlr-v270-liu25d, Zhu2024-ru, Huang2024-it}, while others construct domains from natural-language descriptions ~\citep{NEURIPS2023_f9f54762, han2024interpret, Oswald2024-vz}.
-More recently, \citet{Huang2025-ue} demonstrated that demonstration trajectory can directly induce planning domains.
-Although these advances prove LLMs as capable domain generators, they regard PDDL domains as search utilities rather than as scalable engines for producing verified reasoning data.
-Prior work shows that PDDL can guide robot motion generation for imitation learning~\citep{pmlr-v229-dalal23a, Khodeir2023-xs}, highlighting its potential as an LLM training source, too.
-Thus, we develop a self-evolving framework that leverages its own generated planning domains as a source of training data, and demonstrate its strong effectiveness.
+Early work treated LLMs as direct planners, but such approaches struggle with long-horizon dependencies and error accumulation~\citep{Sermanet2023-wt, Driess2023-nj, Chen2023AutoTAMPAT, Wang2024-fg}.
+Subsequent methods use LLMs to guide symbolic search, improving exploration efficiency while preserving planning completeness~\citep{Zhao2023-wn, Yang2024-xo, Meng2024-ij, Hu2023-rb, Silver2024-ew}, yet they rely on manually engineered planning domains or search structures, limiting scalability.
+A complementary line of work studies automatic planning domain generation in PDDL~\citep{McDermott1998PDDLthePD}, where symbolic world models are learned from data or inferred by LLMs through interaction.
+Existing approaches either refine partial domains~\citep{Diehl2021AutomatedGO, pmlr-v229-kumar23a, Silver2023-mi, Liang2024-hf, Athalye2024-lo, Byrnes2024-yp, wong2023learning, pmlr-v270-liu25d, Zhu2024-ru, Huang2024-it}, construct domains from natural-language descriptions~\citep{NEURIPS2023_f9f54762, han2024interpret, Oswald2024-vz}, or induce domains directly from demonstration trajectories~\citep{Huang2025-ue}.
+While these results establish LLMs as capable domain generators, prior work largely treats PDDL domains as planning utilities, overlooking their potential as scalable sources of verified reasoning data.
+Motivated by recent evidence that PDDL can supervise robot motion learning~\citep{pmlr-v229-dalal23a, Khodeir2023-xs}, we propose a self-improving framework that leverages LLM-generated planning domains as training data, yielding substantial performance gains.